 Draughts are a common problem that affects most homes.
 Not only do they waste energy and money, but they’re just generally a real pain in the neck.
 Doors are one of the most common areas of the home where draughts occur.

-Closely inspect the door to see if there’s any damage to its frame or seals.
+Closely inspect the door to see if there is any damage to its frame or seals.
 The older your door, the more susceptible it is to damage.
 If there are any broken seals or other damage to the door or door frame, you may need to get a replacement door.

 To adjust your door, you’ll need:

-– Flathead screwdriver
+– A flathead screwdriver

-– Phillips head screwdriver
+– A Phillips head screwdriver

-How do I adjust a uPVC door?
+How do I adjust my uPVC doors and stop door draughts?

 - Remove the plastic plug, if there is one, on the centre of the hinge in the middle of your door.
 You can do this by using a screwdriver, or by hand in some cases.

-Insert the Allen key into the hole and turn the key until the door begins to move in the direction of the hinge.
+- Insert the Allen key into the hole and turn the key until the door begins to move in the direction of the hinge.
 You may need to do this to the top and bottom hinges too.

 Where can I get a replacement uPVC door?